kmu2030/PwshOpcUaClient/README.md

 The default client's directory structure is designed for relative paths, so you can run it from any location as long as the relative file paths are maintained.
-The paths used by the default client are located under the PwshOpcUaClient directory, including the UA.NETStandard assemblies.
+The paths used by the default client are located under the PwshOpcUaClient directory, including the UA-.NETStandard assemblies.

 Below is the default directory structure for PwshOpcUaClient: